 Knowing the names in English of the different tastes (if it is sweet or salty) and textures (if it is soft or hard) of food (and even drinks) is very important (a taste that one person loves, another person hates).
 Knowing this vocabulary will both help you to describe food better in English and help you to choose the right type of food for yourself on a menu in English.

-In this online exercise on food, you'll learn and remember the adjectives used in English for describing the different tastes and textures of food and drink.
+In this first of two online exercise on food, you'll learn and remember the adjectives used in English for describing the different tastes and textures of food and drink.

 To learn the English vocabulary for how food is cooked (important for understanding restaurant menus), do our online exercise on 'food cooking methods'.